pinojs/pino/docs/asynchronous.md

 ### AWS Lambda

-Asynchronous logging is disabled by default on AWS Lambda or any other environemnt that modified `process.stdout`.
+Asynchronous logging is disabled by default on AWS Lambda, or any other environment that modified `process.stdout`.
 If forcefully turned on, we recommend to call `dest.flushSync()` at the end of each function execution to avoid losing data.